Bob Fitrakis, an advisory board member at Tessr, confirmed Haas was the lead developer for Tessr.

 “The Tessr foundation aims to end paper-based learning, automate the award, recognition, and transfer of certifications.
 Our blockchain will offer the educational providers secure ownership and control over their own content, reducing institutional costs and risk,” according to the foundation web site.

-On Thursday, the sheriff’s office issued a press release and two photographs of Haas on Thursday appealing for help from the public.
+The sheriff’s office issued a press release and two photographs of Haas on Thursday appealing for help from the public.

 “The Warren County Sheriff’s Office is asking for the public’s assistance for any information in this case.
 We are asking anyone who possibly has seen Mr. Haas or noticed anything suspicious in the area at the time of his disappearance, to please contact the Warren County Sheriff’s Office,” according to the release issued by Sgt.
 Brian Hounshell.